-Beta-catenin molecule is required for tooth root formationJanuary 23rd, 2013 in Dentistry /
+Beta-catenin molecule is required for tooth root formationJanuary 23, 2013 in Medicine & Health / Dentistry

 Today, the International and American Associations for Dental Research (IADR/AADR) published a paper titled "ß-catenin is Required in Odontoblasts for Tooth Root Formation."
 The paper, written by lead authors Tak-Heun Kim and Cheol-Hyeon Bae, Chonbuk National University Korea School of Dentistry, Laboratory for Craniofacial Biology, is published in the IADR/AADR Journal of Dental Research.